 We should note that a low neutrophil blood count may also be congenital.
 Kostman's syndrome is a condition where the body produces less neutrophils and Myelokathexis, a condition in which not enough neutrophils can enter the bloodstream.

 Other more serious conditions that can lead to decreased levels of neutrophils in the blood include:

 - Patients undergoing treatment for cancer, such as chemotherapy and radiotherapy.

 Neutrophils are created in the bone marrow, which is why many diseases that affect the bone marrow involve a decrease in Neutrophil levels, as the production is disrupted in such case.

 Since it's clear that there are various causes of low neutrophil levels, it's important that, if a blood test indicates a low white blood cell count, you consult a hematologist who will perform an exam to determine the reason for this decline.

-If you want to read similar articles to What Does a Low Neutrophil count mean, we recommend you visit our Diseases & secondary effects category.
+If you'd like to read similar articles to What Does a Low Neutrophil count mean, we recommend you browse around our Diseases & secondary effects category.